0xLeonardoChahud/RadiusBotnet/README.md

 # RadiusBotnet

-Obs: I am not responsible and I am not authorizing for any illegal use of this software.
+Obs: I am not responsible and I do not authorize illegal use of this software.

 This botnet was created as a simple project to remote control computers on my own network.